yashodhankhare/Readwise/README.md

-# Readwise Explorer
+# Readwise Explorer (Flat)

-Minimal Next.js app using `/pages/index.tsx`.
-Ready for Vercel.
+Deploy-ready for Vercel.
+Place contents directly in your repo root.